Trade mark registration for franchisors

 - Protecting franchisors from franchisees that try to leave the network and attempt to take the franchisor’s clients with them.
 In these cases, we have been able to obtain immediate interim injunctions against them together with damages and costs.

-- Prosecuting a franchisee who purchased the required goods not from a the franchisor, but from a counterfeit supplier.
+- Prosecuting a franchisee who purchased the required goods not from the franchisor, but from a counterfeit supplier.
 Such actions can damage the service offer and the customer’s experience.
 This, obviously, diminishes the brand value of the franchise and should be addressed speedily (before the franchisor’s reputation is damaged further).

 - Protecting the franchisor or licensee from competitors who use advertisements to unfairly “ride on the coat tails” of the franchisor.
 Such advertising may tarnish the brand of the franchisor.
-Again this cannot be tolerated and needs to be dealt with quickly, efficiently and as cost
+Again this cannot be tolerated and needs to be dealt with quickly, efficiently and as cost effectively as possible.

 How can BRAND PROTECT help you?